joelouthan/Theologicus/src/confession-1689/1689-1-9-the-interpretation-of-holy-scripture.md

-# 1689 Baptist Confession of Faith, Chapter 1.9 The Interpretation of Holy Scripture"
+# 1689 Baptist Confession of Faith, Chapter 1.9 The Interpretation of Holy Scripture

 ## The Text

 >1 John 2:2 (CSB) He himself is the atoning sacrifice for our sins, and not only for ours, but also for those of the whole world.